 By applying a framework we were forced to ask: where does it start? what happens? who does it? with what? and what’s the output?
 This immediately provided simple data to work with – essentially – are they starting with the same input and are they aiming to produce the same output?

 Using this approach meant that instantly it wasn’t us challenging the user but the framework itself.
 This simple technique avoids the user becoming defensive, or feeling threatened, when challenged about how they work.
 In our example our adherence to the Skore framework resulted in a successful process mapping exercise with the bonus of no egos hurt or relationships damaged.

 Repeat, Repeat, Repeat.

-This first pass at discovery rarely gets you straight to the answer but it will start to make sense of what’s going on.
+This first pass at process mapping rarely gets you straight to the answer but it will start to make sense of what’s going on.
 Once you’ve established the start point and endpoint of one or more processes you need to understand how they actually work.